ParisNeo/lollms-webui/docs/usage/Linux_Osx_Usage.md

-# Using GPT4All-Webui on Linux or macOS:
+# Using lollms-webui on Linux or macOS:

 To run the Flask server, execute the following command: